kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The model still uses what it knows about Java, SQL, HTTP, Kafka, and distributed systems.
 But framework-specific assumptions are now anchored in official current context.
 This is a profound improvement in reliability.

-## An Official Skill Can Partially Replace Corpus Size With Authoritative Context
+## An Official Skill Can Partially Replace Corpus Size With Authoritative Context { #official-skill-partially-replace }

 Older frameworks have a historical advantage in AI systems.
 They have decades of public code, books, tutorials, Stack Overflow answers, blog posts, conference materials, and GitHub examples.
 Language models have seen them everywhere.